surbhibawaria/School_District_Analysis/README.md

 ## Overview of the School District Analysis
 Maria the chief data scientist for a city school district is responsible for analyzing information from a variety of sources, and in a variety of formats.
 In this role she is tasked with preparing all standardized test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 These insights are used to inform discussions and strategic descisions at the school and district level.

 Later, Maria and her supervisor got notified about the evidence of academic dishonesty, specifically reading and math grades for Thomas High School ninth graders appear to have been altered.
-This analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.
+So, this analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.

 ### Purpose
 The pupose of this analysis is to help Maria analyze data on student funding and student's standardized test scores, and to aggregate the data and showcase trends in school performance.
 Also, to repeat the school district analysis to see how does replacing the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact affected the overall analysis.